KFYR-TV

 KFYR-TV (channel 5) is a television station in Bismarck, North Dakota, United States, affiliated with NBC and Fox.
-Owned by Gray Television, the station has studios on North 4th Street and East Broadway Avenue in downtown Bismarck, and its transmitter is located near St. Anthony, North Dakota.
+Owned by Gray Media, the station has studios on North 4th Street and East Broadway Avenue in downtown Bismarck, and its transmitter is located near St. Anthony, North Dakota.

 KFYR-TV serves as the flagship station of NBC North Dakota, a regional network of four stations relaying NBC network and other programming provided by KFYR across central and western North Dakota, as well as bordering counties in Montana and South Dakota.
 The three satellite stations clear all network and syndicated programming as provided through KFYR but air separate legal identifications and commercial inserts.
-KQCD-TV (channel 7) in Dickinson simulcasts all of KFYR's programming, while KMOT (channel 10) in Minot also produces its own weekday local newscasts at 6:00 p.m. and 10:00 p.m., and KUMV-TV (channel 8) in Williston simulcasts KMOT's newscasts with local inserts.
+KQCD-TV (channel 7) in Dickinson simulcasts all of KFYR's programming, while KMOT (channel 10) in Minot also produces its own weekday local newscasts at 6 p.m. and 10 p.m., and KUMV-TV (channel 8) in Williston simulcasts KMOT's newscasts with local inserts.
 The four stations are counted as a single unit for ratings purposes.

 KFYR also serves as the only available NBC affiliate for central and western North Dakota for subscribers of Dish Network and DirecTV.

 KFYR-TV was established in 1953 by the Meyer family as the first television station in Bismarck and third in the state.
 The Williston and Minot stations were set up in 1957 and 1958, with Dickinson being added in 1980.
 As with KFYR radio, "Meyer Television" became the market leader.
 The Meyer family owned KFYR-TV until it opted to exit broadcasting in the late 1990s; the stations have been sold four times since.